jstenmark/ChatCopyCat/README.md

 ## Seamless Integration with Chat-Based AI

-ChatCopyCat is meticulously crafted to enhance your interaction with chat-based AI agents like ChatGPT UI.
+ChatCopyCat is crafted to enhance your interaction with chat-based AI agents like ChatGPT.
 It acts as a bridge, ensuring that your code is seamlessly transferred from your editor to the chat, all while preserving necessary metadata and maintaining the elegance of minified syntax.
 Whether you're seeking coding advice, debugging help, or intelligent code suggestions, ChatCopyCat ensures that your conversation with AI is as smooth and productive as a cat’s sleek stride.

 - **Effortless Code Sharing**: Share your code snippets directly in the chat with AI agents, and receive context-aware responses that understand your code's intricacies.
 - **Minimized Token Count**: Keep your interactions concise.
 Minified code ensures that you make the most out of every token in the conversation, especially crucial when dealing with token limits in AI models.